smotti/gadya/README.md

 **NOTE: This is a work in progress, any feedback, ideas or pull requests are welcome!**

+# What does gadya mean?

+Gadya is sanskrit for prose.

 # Tangle and Weave

 The project is and the code is maintained with emacs and org-mode, thus you can